Supporting parents, communities and schools in the education of children

+Substantial research conducted in Ireland and internationally indicates that early learning is the foundation for all subsequent learning.
 At three years of age, there are already big differences in language and mathematical development between children from rich and poor backgrounds.
 This gap continues to widen, if it is not addressed before children start pre-school.
-Research, from a wide range of countries, shows that intervention in early childhood is the most effective way of influencing the development and success at school of children from disadvantaged backgrounds.

 The sad fact is that without early intervention through home visiting and parent support, generations of children’s life chances have been determined before they enter formal education.
 The ELI is unique in that we are breaking that generational cycle through the provision, from birth, of an integrated programme of activities, training and support for children, parents and educators.
 Participation has grown from 400 people to 14,500+.
 We, along with Government and our loyal corporate partners, have supported the educational journeys of thousands of marginalised children and young people.